 I’m looking for help and advice about...

 We started representing people with Japanese Knotweed Claims in 2013.
 Since then, what started as a trickle has now exploded as this invasive pest has spread quickly along railway lines, waterways, suburban streets and new housing developments across the country.
-Our team is headed by Samantha Towle who is an experienced litigator who won the recent case against Network Rail (2017).
+Our team is headed by Samantha Towle who is an experienced litigator who won the recent case against Network Rail in the Court of Appeal (2018).

 Williams v Network Rail Infrastructure Ltd